 - Living with Foster Carers: these are carefully chosen people who are trained to look after children in care.
-This this situation, you wll usually in the foster carers’ home.
+In this situation, you wll usually live in the foster carers’ home.
 There may be other foster children there as well as you.
 Your foster carers might also have their own children.

 - Living with a Relative: this is called kinship care.
 This means you live with someone in your family (not your parents) who has been approved by your local authority to be your carer.
 This could include grandparents, aunts, uncles or siblings.

 - Respite Care: this is a temporary place to live, and you will not be here forever.
-You may use respite care if you need to move away from where you nroamlly live.
+You may use respite care if you need to move away from where you normally live.
 This might happen if your carers are ill, and you need a safe place to go quickly.

 - Secure Placements: this is a residential home (like a children’s home) that is secure.
 You may have to live in one of these placements if people think you might hurt yourself or someone else.
 The purpose of a secure placement is to keep you safe, not to punish you.